 Jennifer Pittsford is a visual artist specializing in collage, using torn and cut magazines to create an image.
 As a high school senior, she was accepted into the Art Satellite Program where she took an advanced course at The Milwaukee Art Museum and was introduced to collage as a fine art medium.

-Featured in this exhibition is a work created for the Ann and Stephen Kaufman Jewish Book & Arts Fair brochure.
+Featured in this exhibition is a work created for the Ann and Stephen Kaufman Jewish Book & Arts Festival brochure.

 Treetopia – 20 Years of Exploring the Tree Trunk Through Process and Material